Jabows/aursh/doc/source/configuration.rst

 configuration variables
 -----------------------

+.. describe:: ALIASSES

-`ALIASSES` - By default, all commands are available using plugin name and that plugin command handler.
+By default, all commands are available using plugin name and that plugin command handler.
 But because you may wany to use `pacman`-like names, there's alias system.

 .. describe:: DEBUG